 The area around Westby reservoir offers many potential digs.
 If the OS maps are right then the Roman Road/Danes Pad should cut across, underneath the reservoir.
+Analysis of the LIDAR for the area fails to show any obvious road - but you never know.
 Some initial ground work has been carried out either side of the reservoir but permission to dig has yet to be acquired.

 Some background information is contained in the following article written by R. Sharpe France in 1945 and published by the Historic Society of Lancashire & Cheshire.